-Dr. Carlos Gamarra is Senior Research Scientist for Clean Energy Technology at HARC and Assistant Director of the US DOE’s Southcentral CHP TAP.
+Dr. Carlos Gamarra is Senior Research Scientist for Clean Energy Technology at HARC and Director of the US DOE’s Southcentral CHP TAP.

 Dr. Gamarra began his career in the energy industry in 2006 as an energy engineer in the design and construction of industrial plants, energy infrastructure, and renewable energy-based power generation systems.
 His experience as an Assistant Professor at the University of Burgos in 2008 increased his interest in research.
 But before joining the research field in 2011, he worked in the optimization of industrial, commercial, and residential facilities.